310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata norsmile %}
-hmm, i see. but you do not have to copy after chiaki when it comes to that.
+hmm, i see. but you do not have to copy after chiaki when it comes to that, too.
 {% endbubble %}

 {% bubble Chiaki shocked %}